 The Echols Legend: James Reece’s choice for the first target on his list

-James Reece, the protagonist of The Terminal List, is an active duty SEAL but the weapon that he selects to begin his quest for vengeance in the book’s prologue is not something found in an armory in Coronado or Virginia Beach or even in the hands of a warrior downrange.
+James Reece, the protagonist of my novels, is a Navy SEAL Sniper, but the weapon that he selects to begin his quest for vengeance in THE TERMINAL LIST and to snatch souls on Medny Island off Kamchatka Peninsula, Russia in SAVAGE SON is not something found in an armory in Coronado or Virginia Beach.

 D’Arcy Echols is a Virginia native who grew up hunting local game, with dreams of hunting wild sheep and elk in the mountain west.
 He attended gunsmithing school at the Colorado School of Trades and has made Colorado and Utah his home states ever since.
 After working alongside Jerry Fisher, the Obi Wan of American custom gunmaking, D’Arcy set out on his own and began crafting fine sporting rifles for discriminating clients.
 He quickly gained a reputation as one of the most meticulous makers in the trade.
-In the 1990s, he was approached with a dilemma: his customers sought him out due to his careful attention to detail and no-stone-unturned approach to gunmaking, but those same qualities left many clients afraid to take his rifles on backcountry hunts where the rocky terrain, driving rain and blowing snow could play havoc on the French Walnut stocks and blued metal.
+His customers sought him out due to his careful attention to detail and no-stone-unturned approach to gunmaking, but those same qualities left many clients afraid to take his rifles on backcountry hunts where the rocky terrain, driving rain and blowing snow could play havoc on the French Walnut stocks and blued metal.
 The rifles themselves could stand the abuse but their owners could not.

-Aside from being a gunmaker, D’Arcy has spent many years as a professional guide.
+Aside from being a gunmaker, D’Arcy had spent many years as a professional guide.
 That experience gave him the ability to see countless hunters and their rifles in the field and taught him what works and what is prone to failure.
 Combining his significant experience as a gunmaker, hunter and guide, he set about solving his dilemma.
 His solution was the Legend, a rifle built with the same commitment to excellence as his Classic rifles but, instead of the fine walnut, using a more durable and less labor-consumptive fiberglass stock.
-The stocks are built using a mold of Echols’ own design by McMillan Stocks in Arizona—a company that provided numerous stocks to the SEAL Teams over the years including those on the TAC-50 sniper rifle and NSW .300 Win Mag.
+The stocks are built using a mold of Echols’ own design by McMillan Stocks in Arizona—a company that provided numerous stocks to the SEAL Teams over the years including those on the TAC-50 sniper rifle and NSW .300 Win Mag that I used in training and on the battlefield.
 Echols builds his Legend rifles using G-series Winchester Model 70 “Classic” actions which were built in New haven, Connecticut before that facility was closed.
 These actions use the features that made the Pre-’64 Model 70 famous as the “Rifleman’s Rifle”, including the full-length non-rotating extractor and the fixed ejector.

 A rifle is only as reliable as its optic and that scope is only as good as its mounts.
 Echols isn’t satisfied with any of the mounting systems on the market so he custom builds a set of scope mounts for every rifle and scope, creating a rock-solid system that holds the optic securely but without stress due to the close tolerances used.
 With the 150-plus hours of labor that D’Arcy puts into building each Legend in his one-man shop, he only makes around 10 of them per year; he refuses to sacrifice quality for quantity’s sake.
 His waiting list is long and his prices reflect the hours of labor and custom-made components used in their construction.

-When Reece needs to make a sniper shot that to law enforcement must look like a simple hunting accident, he uses an Echols Legend in .300 Winchester Magnum.
+When Reece needs to make a sniper shot in THE TERMINAL LIST that must look like a hunting accident to law enforcement, he uses an Echols Legend in .300 Winchester Magnum.
 He chooses this rifle to disguise himself as a hunter on the opening day of Wyoming’s September deer season, and because it is accurate, reliable, and portable.
-I chose to feature the Legend in The Terminal List for the same reasons, and because it represents the pinnacle of quality at all costs.
-Echols rifles don’t come cheap; quality rarely does.
+And when he needs to jump a rifle into Russia in SAVAGE SON, the Echols Legend is strapped to his side.